serfriz/caddy-custom-builds/README.md

 Additional information and Caddyfile configuration examples can be found in the [mholt/caddy-ratelimit](https://github.com/mholt/caddy-ratelimit) repository.

 ### Caddy Security

+This plugin implements different authentication methods: Form-Based, Basic, Local, LDAP, OpenID Connect, OAuth 2.0, SAML, including MFA/2FA with App Authenticators and Yubico (formerly `caddy-auth-portal`).
+It is also an authorization plugin for HTTP request authorization based on JWT/PASETO tokens (formerly `caddy-authorize`, `caddy-auth-jwt`), and manages credentials for various integrations.

 Please, refer to the official [greenpau/caddy-security](https://authp.github.io/) documentation for additional details.
 Some configuration examples can also be found in the [authp/authp.github.io](https://github.com/authp/authp.github.io/tree/main/assets/conf) repository.